futureag/experimental/README.md

 TBD

 ## Future Development (in no priority):
-- GUI interface for setting persistent variables (could be local)
+- GUI interface for controlling/monitoring/configuring
 - Receive commands via MQTT
 - Send pictures to cloud (such as an Amazon S3 bucket)
 - Allow headless configuration of new mvp installations
+- Cloud backup of configuration file